Information technology in India: State/UT wise revenue in IT exports

-Largest Indian IT companies based on market capitalisation
+Largest Indian IT companies based on market capitalization

 Top IT services companies in India in 2022 by market capitalization.
-In September 2021, TCS recorded a market capitalisation of US$ 200 billion, making it the first Indian IT tech company to do so.
+In September 2021, TCS recorded a market capitalization of US$ 200 billion, making it the first Indian IT tech company to do so.
 On 24 August 2021, Infosys became the fourth Indian company to reach $100 billion in market capitalization.

 Largest Indian IT companies in India based on revenue

 Top IT services companies in India in 2022 by revenue.